TeskaLabs/asab/doc/asab/metrics.rst

 .. autoclass:: Gauge
     :show-inheritance:

-    Values (their names and init_values) must be provided when initializing the metrics.
+    Values (init_values) must be provided when initializing the metrics.

     :param str name: name of the metric
     :param dict tags: provide "help" and "unit" metadata used by Prometheus database
     :param dict init_values: dict of inital values with value names as keys

-    .. automethod:: add
+    .. automethod:: set

     :param name: name of the value
     :param value: value itself (int/float)